 Directors are also encouraged to identify their continuing education needs through a variety of means, including discussions with management and at Board and Committee meetings.
 Course and conference attendance on topics relevant to a Director's knowledge and skill set are encouraged and periodically attended.
-Management also periodically provide Directors newsletters and corporate or outside reports relevant to the Company's business, their committee responsibilities and investor relations.
+Management also periodically provides Directors newsletters and corporate or outside reports relevant to the Company's business, their committee responsibilities and investor relations.
 Directors also periodically conduct site visits.

 Representatives of the external auditor of the Company are present at all meetings of the Audit Committee, providing a forum for discussion of any emerging trends, requirements and issues related to accounting and audit matters.
-Further, all Directors are invited to attend, and in practice do attend, each meeting of the Audit Committee.
+Further, all Directors are invited to attend, and in practice regularly do attend, meetings of the Audit Committee.
 The CGNR Committee receives regular updates on corporate risks, governance trends and best practices from Management.
 The Compensation Committee receives periodic reports from Management regarding compensation programs and trends, succession planning and leadership development programs.

-Director Term Limits and Other Mechanisms of Board Renewal
+Director Term Limits

 The Company's Board has not adopted a policy for term limits for Directors.
-A Director Retirement Policy has been in place for a number of years, which previously required that Directors who have celebrated their 75th birthday may not, unless the remaining Board members unanimously agree to a specific exception, stand for re-election as a Director of the Company.
-The Board of Directors periodically reconsiders the retirement age and recently approved an increase from age 75 to age 78.
-As such, effective in 2022, Directors who have celebrated their 78th birthday may not, unless the remaining Board members unanimously agree to a specific exception, stand for re-election as a Director of the Company.
+A Director Retirement Policy has been in place for a number of years.
+The Board of Directors periodically reconsiders the retirement age.
+Effective in 2022, the policy provides that Directors who have reached age 78 may not, unless the remaining Board members unanimously agree to a specific exception, stand for re-election as a Director of the Company.